-The Double Star Tool enables you to create all sorts of stars quickly and easily.
-The Double Star Tool can have different values for its primary and secondary points to create a unique appearance.
+The Double Star shape tool enables you to create all sorts of stars quickly and easily.
+The Double Star can have different values for its primary and secondary points to create a unique appearance.

 The following settings can be adjusted from the context toolbar: